-Additional evidence on the role of borrowing constraints in higher education in the United States is provided by Brown et al. (2011).
+Additional evidence on the role of borrowing constraints in higher education in the United States is provided by Brown, Karl Scholz, and Seshadri (2011).
 Using data from the Health and Retirement Study, they show that children from low-income families who are offered more financial aid for college achieve higher educational attainment, which is consistent with binding financial constraints.